 RAD was created to help housing authorities like MPHA preserve and improve our public housing.

 Housing authorities around the country have already used RAD to preserve almost 100,000 units of public housing.
 Until recently, the program has been capped.
 However, Congress recently allowed HUD to raise the cap, allowing MPHA and others to apply for the program as a means of preserving the homes we provide.

 Where has MPHA applied for RAD?

-At the end of August 2018, MPHA submitted an application for one property, the Elliot Twins.
+HUD has approved MPHA’s application to use RAD at one property, the Elliot Twins.
 The Elliot Twins are some of MPHA’s oldest highrises, built in 1961.
 They face a substantial need for updates and repairs.
 The Elliot Twins also offer outstanding potential to make major upgrades for residents and new community amenities.
 MPHA values the deeply affordable housing at the Elliot Twins!
 We are excited about the chance to use RAD to preserve and improve these essential homes for the same people who live there today.

 Under RAD, public housing residents cannot lose their housing and have a guaranteed right-to-return.

 The RAD program forbids permanent, involuntary displacement.
 No family can lose their housing because of RAD.
 Where there are major building improvements, this work will proceed just like any other rehabilitation work MPHA performs on our properties, and residents may need to move temporarily while we work on your apartment.
 If MPHA’s RAD application is accepted by HUD, work is not likely to begin for many months, or even a year or more.

 If you do need to move temporarily, you are entitled to certain relocation protections under the RAD rules, including advance written notice and detailed information about the move.
 You will also be entitled to advisory services, moving assistance fully paid by MPHA, and other payments.

 Under RAD, residents have a guaranteed right-to-return to the property, with no new eligibility screening.